Access to benefits

 The process for Veterans and their family members to obtain Veterans Affairs Canada benefits and services as a result of illness or injury obtained from service can be complex and confusing.
 The Royal Canadian Legion has been advocating for government to simplify and expedite access to benefits and services, and ensure all Veterans and their families are aware of the services, supports and benefits available to them.

 Primary advocacy position(s) on this issue:

-- Veterans Affairs Canada and the Department of National Defence must collaborate to synchronize their programs, especially as it relates to transition of Veterans to civilian life, to reduce complexity and improve service delivery.
+- Veterans Affairs Canada and the Department of National Defence must continue to collaborate to synchronize their programs, especially as it relates to transition of Veterans to civilian life, to reduce complexity and improve service delivery.

 - Government must develop an outreach and communication strategy to ensure all Veterans and families are aware of available supports and services.

 - Government must establish a more rigorous case manager training program, and review case loads and resources required to ensure timely service delivery.

 - Ensure that all Veterans with service-related disabilities, and their families, be entitled to the same benefits and support as part of their rehabilitation program, whether they are former members of the Reserve Force or of the Regular Force.

 - VAC and DND need to coordinate the provision of a Veteran’s Family Identification card to streamline services and support outreach.